Senior Preparing Food in a Granny Flat ADU | Credit: Getty Images

 - Another option is to build a granny flat for the purpose of housing a caregiver (be it a relative or paid person) to live on the property…this is especially common once the senior needs part-time or full-time care.

 - Finally, a third option is for seniors to build an ADU on the property of their adult children.
-This creates a multi-generational property where the extended family now lives together, but each still has their own home.
+This creates a multi-generational property where the extended family now lives together, but each still has its own home.

-Why Should Seniors Consider Building a Granny Flat?
+Why Should Seniors Consider Building an ADU?

 Constructing an ADU or converting a garage may be a great option for seniors who would like to age in place, rather than move to a senior community or assisted living environment.
 Building an ADU allows seniors to stay in their own neighborhoods and maintain their social contacts.
-Often times, seniors are ready to downsize because they don’t need or can’t afford their larger family house.
+Oftentimes, seniors are ready to downsize because they don’t need or can’t afford their larger family house.
 By moving into their own ADU designed specifically for aging in place, they can ensure they will be comfortable for many years to come.
-They can design a single-story floorplan with no stairs, easy accessibility, and universal design.
+They can design a single-story floor plan with no stairs, easy accessibility, and universal design.

 Currently, only 3.5% of California’s housing is designed for the aging population, so building a custom ADU for seniors often becomes a great option.
 When beginning the granny flat construction process, it’s important seniors find an experienced designer or architect who can guide them through important design decisions for aging in place.
-A few things to consider are: no stairs/steps, no thresholds, wide halls, and doorways, grab bars in appropriate locations, door levers, reachability, non-slip flooring surfaces, walk-in-showers, etc.
+A few things to consider are no stairs/steps, no thresholds, wide halls, and doorways, grab bars in appropriate locations, door levers, reachability, non-slip flooring surfaces, walk-in showers, etc.